-Most of the evolution since 1960 was driven by programmers optimizing their own environment, using the highest level of resources specifically for programmer support.
+Most of the evolution since 1960 was driven by programmers optimizing their own productivity environment.
+Compared to commercial installations of the time, little emphasis was placed on efficient batch processing.
+Instead, memory and computation resources were deployed specifically for programmer support.
 This meant time-sharing when others were using batch.
 This meant single-user workstations when others were using time-sharing.
-This meant graphical interfaces when others were using text-only.
+This meant graphical interfaces when others were using text-line interfaces.
 In a typical development Artificial Intelligence project, one or a few programmers would set to the task of building a fast prototype to try out ideas.
-Often this required the building of a kind of new application-specific "languages" on top of the Lisp foundation.
-The notion of reliability was rarely a goal, typically being less important than flexibility.
+Often this required the building of a kind of new application-specific "language" on top of the Lisp foundation4.
+The notion of reliability was rarely a goal, typically being less important than flexibility5.
 But tools for debugging were always a very high priority.
 In academia and in industrial research laboratories, often the most advanced programming environments were developed on Lisp systems, including those at Xerox, BBN, Symbolics, MIT, Stanford, Carnegie-Mellon, and here at Berkeley.